riversafe33/RS-Fines-V2/README.md

 # rs_fines V2

+1 - Item to create the fine or invoice

+2 - Point by coordinates on the map where the player can pay the fine

+3 - Blip and NPC creation within the same script

+4 - Command to open a NUI to collect the money from the paid fine

+5 - The same command is used to check which fines are paid or unpaid

+6 - Everything is controlled by job and grade

-1 - The option to attach a photo of the fined/detained player to the fine has been added.
+7 - The option to attach a photo of the fined/detained player to the fine .

-2 - A feature has been added so that only certain ranks, besides collecting the money, can delete pending fines in case that player leaves the server.
+8 - Only certain ranks, besides collecting the money, can delete pending fines in case that player leaves the server.

-3 - The notebook animation has been added to make it more immersive.
+9 - When you open the NUI, the NPC performs the animation as if they were writing in a book to make it more immersive.

+10 - Very low resource usage in menu, maximum 0.01 ms

 # For images, I recommend using https://postimages.org/ since Discord links expire.